If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 So they only know what's in their media.

-They therefore are not gonna know what most of you think and what most of you are going through.
+They therefore are not going to know what most of you think and what most of you are going through because our media is not telling us these stories.

 Here's one from the UK Guardian.

-Richard Gaines is one of the best known faces in Camden, New Jersey's Haddon Avenue.
+Richard Gaines is one of the best-known faces in Camden, New Jersey's Haddon Avenue.

 Camden, New Jersey, by the way, is the city here described as America's poorest city where even the criminals have fallen on hard times because there's nothing there worth stealing.

-Richard Gaines, one of the best known faces on Camden's Haddon Avenue.
+Richard Gaines, one of the best-known faces on Camden's Haddon Avenue.

-It's a rough and tumble street, lined with cheap businesses, boarded up houses, prey to drug gangs.
+It's a rough and tumble street lined with cheap businesses, boarded up houses, prey to drug gangs.

-Gaines 50, runs a barber shop, a hair salon, and a fitness business.
+Gaines 50 runs a barbershop, a hair salon, and a fitness business.

 He works hard.